 You will often find taxi drivers waiting outside of the port area when boats are scheduled to come in from Kerkyra and outside tavernas in the evenings.
-However, you are not going to see an abundance of cab drivers that you can just flag down like in other destinations.
+However, you are not going to see an abundance of cab drivers that you can just flag down like in other Greek island groups.

 If you want to take a taxi in Paxos, you can ask your hotel to contact one for you.
 Alternatively, it is worth making a list of these contact numbers.